isralduke/thatbook/18-job.md

 > <a name="14:9">14:9</a> at the scent of water it will flourish
 > and put forth shoots like a new plant.
 > <a name="14:10">14:10</a> But man dies and is powerless;
-> he expires—and where is he?
+> he expires — and where is he?
 > <a name="14:11">14:11</a> As water disappears from the sea,
 > or a river drains away and dries up,
 > <a name="14:12">14:12</a> so man lies down and does not rise;